dashersw/cote-workshop/README.md

 The proxy supports these virtual hosts;

-`http://admin.cote.co` for the admin interface and redirects requests to `localhost:5000`.
+`http://local-admin.cotejs.org` for the admin interface and redirects requests to `localhost:5000`.

-`http://end-user.cote.co` for the end user interface and redirects requests to `localhost:5001`.
+`http://local-end-user.cotejs.org` for the end user interface and redirects requests to `localhost:5001`.

-`http://monitoring.cote.co` for the monitoring interface and redirects requests to `localhost:5555`.
+`http://local-monitoring.cotejs.org` for the monitoring interface and redirects requests to `localhost:5555`.

-Then you have to modify your `/etc/hosts` file to include `127.0.0.1 admin.cote.co end-user.cote.co monitoring.cote.co`.
+Then you have to modify your `/etc/hosts` file to include `127.0.0.1 local-admin.cotejs.org local-end-user.cotejs.org local-monitoring.cotejs.org`.
 Now when you visit either of these addresses in your browser, you will be redirected to the respective service.

 ## Docker installation